 If you are driving to campus, you can redeem 2 free hours of parking on campus by downloading the Flowbird App (available in the app store on your mobile device) or by visiting theFlowbird website.

 Our office has taken additional measures to ensure your health and safety while on campus:

 We have increased cleaning measures throughout our building.

-Our staff and students have gone through training to ensure proper social distancing measures during your campus visit.
+Our staff and students have gone through extensive training to ensure proper social distancing measures during your campus visit.

 We ask that families adhere to the following during their visits:

 All visitors must register for visits in advance.
 We are unable to accommodate walk-in visitors at this time.

 Parties should be limited to three (3) people total.
 Each member of your party must sign a COVID-19 Campus Visit Consent Form.
 This form will be emailed to the student two business days prior to your campus visit.
 We ask that the form is completed and returned to the Office of Admission one business day prior to the start of your tour.

 Per Catholic University policy, all guests are requiredto wear face coverings throughout their campus visit, both indoors and outdoors.
 Guests are expected to arrive with their own face covering.